Unit Commanders Course 2017

 Blended Unit Commanders Course format

-Students (senior members who have completed Level II) who are planning to go to the blended course must apply to access the online precourse through the UCC course director who is hosting the UCC in their group or wing.
+Students (senior members who have completed Level II unless waived by the wing commander) who are planning to go to the blended course must apply to access the online precourse through the UCC course director who is hosting the UCC in their group or wing.
 NOTE: UCC precourse completion cannot be "banked" for future use.
 Complete instructions for planning and administering the course are found in the Director's Handbook (linked below).

 UCC Course directors must register the course using a CAP Form 46 and sending to the Chief of PD (Bobbie Tourville, firstname.lastname@example.org) not less than 45 days out from the scheduled start date for the in-residence portion.
 Once she has received the Form 46, she will give the course director permissions and instructions for how to enroll the students into the LMS so that they can begin their precourse assignments.
 Students will need time to complete the quizzes and assignments prior to the class.
 It is highly recommended that all students for a course be enrolled in the precourse not less than 21 days out from the start of the in-residence portion of the class.

 Course Directors will have 14 days from the conclusion on the in-residence portion of the course to upload CAPID numbers of the students who had completed the in-residence portion of the UCC.
 This is completed using the Mentor Input/Skills Evaluation tool in the LMS.
 Students who have completed both the precourse and have been validated as having attending the in-residence portion will then receive credit for UCC.

 To successfully complete the Unit Commanders Course and receive credit, blended course students must pass all quizzes and assignments contained in the precourse in the LMS as well as attend the classes (in a similar fashion as the new Level I is completed).

 Because this coursework must be completed by students prior to the class, walk-ins will not be accepted to a blended UCC.